dacostapiece/callhome/README.md

 <b>UPDATEDNS.SERVICE</b><br>
 File updatedns.service<br>
 The service will wait 30 seconds before start, it will call update_tun0_ipname.py, it will restart on failure, but only three times, it won't try to run after this.
 Service will fail as an example, if the VPN isn't connected yet.
 The service will delay 30 seconds before trying again and it will run as regular user.<br>

-<b>__pycache__</b><br>
-Codes are syncing to a place where codes are actually running, this folder is generated from python running.
-This folder is set to not sync with Github.

 <b>VPNSTATUSPANEL.SERVICE</b><br>
 File vpnstatuspanel.service<br>